krzemienski/awesome-from-stars/README.md

 * [alibaba/Sentinel](https://github.com/alibaba/Sentinel): A powerful flow control component enabling reliability, resilience and monitoring for microservices. (面向云原生微服务的高可用流控防护组件)
 * [getsentry/sentry-cocoa](https://github.com/getsentry/sentry-cocoa): The official Sentry SDK for iOS, tvOS, macOS, watchOS, iPadOS and visionOS.
 * [oraios/serena](https://github.com/oraios/serena): A powerful MCP toolkit for coding, providing semantic retrieval and editing capabilities  - the IDE for your agent
-* [prime-radiant-inc/serf](https://github.com/prime-radiant-inc/serf): A non-interactive coding agent: give it a prompt and it reads, writes, runs commands, and searches code in a loop until the work is done, using native tool-calling across OpenAI, Anthropic, and Google models.
 * [serge-chat/serge](https://github.com/serge-chat/serge): A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 * [NightTrek/Serper-search-mcp](https://github.com/NightTrek/Serper-search-mcp): Un-official Serper Google search server for Cline and other MCP clients
 * [beromir/Servas](https://github.com/beromir/Servas): A self-hosted bookmark management tool.
 * [CasparCG/server](https://github.com/CasparCG/server): CasparCG Server is a Windows and Linux software used to play out professional graphics, audio and video to multiple outputs.
 It has been in 24/7 broadcast production since 2006.
 Ready-to-use downloads are available under the Releases tab https://casparcg.com.
-* [kaltura/server](https://github.com/kaltura/server): The Kaltura Platform Backend.
-To install Kaltura, visit the install packages repository.
 * [localtunnel/server](https://github.com/localtunnel/server): server for localtunnel.me
 * [nextcloud/server](https://github.com/nextcloud/server): ☁️ Nextcloud server, a safe home for all your data
 * [owncloud-docker/server](https://github.com/owncloud-docker/server): Docker image for ownCloud community edition